Million Dollar PhD

 About the author

-I’m Jay Olson (), a behavioural scientist studying placebo effects, knowledge translation, circadian rhythms, magic, and creativity.
+I’m Jay Olson (), a Postdoctoral Fellow in the Department of Psychology at the University of Toronto.
+I study a range of topics across psychology and medicine, including placebo effects, knowledge translation, circadian rhythms, and creativity.
 During my Master of Science and PhD at McGill, I was offered 30 awards from Mitacs, SSHRC, NSERC, IRRST, SCEH, FRQSC, and other unpronounceable acronyms.
 My university then hired me to run workshops on effective graduate funding.
 During a postdoctoral fellowship at Harvard University, the workshop notes grew into Million Dollar PhD, the missing guide to graduate funding in Canada.